bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cshapes.md

 Custom dot patterns are defined in terms of arrays of pairs of bytes.
 The first byte of each pair gives the distance that the line should be drawn with the pen down, the second number the distance with the pen up.
-The array as a whole is stored in a DashPairArray.
+The array as a whole is stored in a **DashPairArray**.
 Dash lengths will scale with the line width.

 |Name        |#pairs |on/off pairs |
 |:-----------|:------|:------------|